-A VDR makes the M&A process easier, enabling buyers to examine the target company’s financial records, contingent liabilities, in-force contracts, litigation risks and intellectual property issues safely and thoroughly, without the seller risking unauthorised access to the data and tracking all access.
+A VDR makes the M&A process easier, enabling buyers to examine the target company’s financial records, contingent liabilities, in-force contracts, litigation risks, and intellectual property issues safely and thoroughly, without the seller risking unauthorized access to the data and tracking all access.

 Why VDRs are crucial during an M&A deal

-With technology offering multiple ways to communicate, from email to instant messaging, telephone conversations and video conferencing, it can be difficult keeping track of every communication relating to a transaction.
-A data room maintains all engagement records in one place, helping to avoid the confusion of using multiple channels and ensuring protection of all communication flows.
-It is a faster, cleaner and more efficient way to interact with participants, keeping track of the entire communication history.
+With technology offering multiple ways to communicate, from email to instant messaging, telephone conversations, and video conferencing, it can be difficult keeping track of every communication relating to a transaction.
+A data room maintains all engagement records in one place, helping to avoid the confusion of using multiple channels and ensuring the protection of all communication flows.
+It is a faster, cleaner, and more efficient way to interact with participants, keeping track of the entire communication history.